 Sore Throat Popsicles

-When the kids are sick, woah!
-It can be so hard to comfort them—especially before they can fully tell us what they’re feeling.
+When we need foods for sickness, especially for little kids, it can be so hard to find options.
+And it can be so hard to comfort them—especially before they can fully tell us what they’re feeling.
 To help, I love to have easy foods and drinks on hand to help soothe them, including popsicles.

-This recipe for sore throat popsicles relies on fruit for the creamy, soothing texture, as well as vitamin C and hydration.
+This recipe for sore throat popsicles relies on fruit for the creamy, soothing texture, as well as vitamin C and are a hydrating food.
 That way, even if the kids aren’t eating much else, this will help nourish them and, I hope, help them feel a little better.

 Liquids, comfort, and rest are great to focus on when the kids are under the weather and this recipe hits two out of the three to get us started.

-(You may also like my Pear Pops, Pineapple Popsicles and my Strawberry Yogurt Pops.)
+(You may also like my Watermelon Popsicles, Pear Popsicles, Pineapple Popsicles and my Strawberry Yogurt Pops.)

 Your toddler won’t eat?
 Help is here!